Nosto/wiki-docs/features/dynamic-bundle-discounts.md

         type: 'percent',
         value: 10
     },
-    bundleProducts: [ '123456789', '987654321' ]
+    bundleProducts: [ '123456789', '987654321' ],
+    hash: "$hash"
 }, this)
 ```

-in the above example, the configured discount value applies to all the products in the bundle.\
+in the above example, the configured discount value applies to all the products in the bundle.

 Assume for example,